[Updated April 23, 2023]

 Plus, each wine tasting comes with a free collectible tasting glass!

-After purchasing 184 acres of Dahlonega property in 1995, Sharon and Doug Paul began planning out Three Sisters Vineyards, which is the mountain town’s first family farm winery.
+After purchasing 184 acres of Dahlonega property in 1995, Sharon and Doug Paul began planning out Three Sisters Vineyards, which is the Blue Ridge Mountain Town’s first family winery in Georgia.

 It is also the oldest continuously operated vineyard and winery on the Dahlonega Plateau.